-Myanmar's Aung San Suu Kyi breaks silence on Rohingya
+Aung San Suu Kyi blames 'terrorists' for Rohingya 'misinformation'

 (CNN)Nobel laureate Aung San Suu Kyi has made her first public comments on the fate of her country's persecuted Rohingya minority since new violence broke out almost two weeks ago.

-Suu Kyi, who as Myanmar's state counsellor is the country's de facto leader, said her government was working to protect the rights of the Rohingya during a phone conversation with Turkish President Tayyip Erdogan.
+Suu Kyi, who as Myanmar's state counsellor is the country's de facto leader, claimed during a phone conversation with Turkish President Tayyip Erdogan a "huge iceberg of misinformation" about the Rohingya crisis was being distributed to benefit "terrorists."

+According to a readout of the call, she added her government was fighting to ensure "terrorism" didn't spread over the whole of Rakhine state.

+During the call, Suu Kyi said her government was already working to protect the rights of the Rohingya.

 "We know very well, more than most, what it means to be deprived of human rights and democratic protection," Suu Kyi said, according to a readout of the call.